 1. What is self-defense?

-Self-defense is a type of legal defense that an accused may use to beat a criminal charge.
+Self-defense is a type of legal defense that an accused may use to negate a criminal charge.

 The defense asserts that: